joaohenggeler/binding-of-isaac-mods/README.md

 ## Mods

-This section will list every mod in the repository and link to any relevant locations.
+This section lists every mod in the repository and link to any relevant locations.

 * A Prescription: [Source](Source/StrawPack/a%20prescription), [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=894754790), [Video](https://www.youtube.com/watch?v=bDcMx3thqek).